TS000/lighthouse-developer-portal/docs/catalog-entry.md

 You can also review [Backstage's list of well-known annotations](https://backstage.io/docs/features/software-catalog/well-known-annotations).

+It's possible to add a Datadog Graph and/or Dashboard to entities by following the guide at the end of [this document](#datadog).
+This plugin will only apply to specific kinds.
+Component, API, System, and Domain.

 ### tags [optional]

 A list of single-valued strings, for example, to classify catalog entities in various ways.
 This is different from the labels in metadata, as labels are key-value pairs.